 Violations of this policy will be subject to disciplinary action, consistent with disciplinary policies of this institution, up to and including termination or dismissal.

-This policy requires full cooperation with the procedures for handling allegations of research misconduct, including production of complete pertinent records, notice to respondents, the sequestration of those records, and protection from retaliation.
+This policy requires full cooperation with the procedures for handling allegations of research misconduct, including production of complete pertinent records, the sequestration of those records, and protection from retaliation.